Bharath-007/LoginPage-Using-Flask/README.md

 - [SQLite] - A light weigth datadase
 - [Flask] - A python Web Frame work
-- [Bootstrap] - great UI boilerplate for modern web apps
+- [html,css,js] - A begginer level web page from the scratch